RubinDaija/epfl-ada-2019-project/README.md

-# Analysis of Sanitary Conditions in Chicago and Impacting Factors
+# Visualization and Analysis of Food Facilities in Chicago

 # Abstract
-Chicago is the third largest city in the United States, inhabiting around 2.7 million people.
-A population this large made it possible to give rise to over 7300 food facilities located in 77 community areas.
-Considering the high number of restaurants, can we comprehensively track the sanitary conditions of these facilities?
-The goal of our project is to examine possible correlations, using the Chicago Food Inspections dataset.
-More precisely, the correlation between the facilities' sanitary conditions and their location.
-To develop our data story, we will use per capita income of each community area to gain further insight into the relation between the income level and restaurant sanitary conditions.
-This will be our main goal as we believe that restaurant quality will be correlated with the income of the community.
-Thus, if there is a community with a lower income the restaurants will need to accommodate accordingly by cutting costs, therefore lowering the sanitary standards.
+The goal of our project is to examine possible correlations using the Chicago Food Inspections data set and look for hidden reasons why facilities go out of business.
+More precisely, the correlation between the inspection results of the facilities and their location.
+To develop our data story, we will utilize the many attributes of this data set, including facility type, pass rate of inspections, average risk score, and number of violations.
+This data set consists of over 31,000 food facilities in 77 community areas.
+We will answer questions such as 'Can we comprehensively track the conditions of these facilities?'.
 In addition, we will investigate different correlations relating to violation types.
+As a result we will visualize our findings in an understandable way.
+Our visualizations include displaying our results on the map of Chicago in order to find possible patterns (e.g. the locations of facilities that are out of order).
+Moreover, we will utilize various types of plots to show the characteristics of the data set.
+In the end, the reader will be able to understand the food sector in Chicago with its depth and with the possibility of opening a new facility based on our insight.

 # Research questions
-* Is there any correlation between facility sanitary conditions and their geolocation?
+* Is there any correlation between facility conditions and their geolocation?
-* Does a community with a lower level of income result in facilities that are unsafe?
+* Are the violations present related to the location of the facility?
-* Are the violations present also related to the location of the facility?
+* Is there a correlation between the type of violation a facility commits and going out of business?

-# Dataset
+# Data set
-We will use the provided dataset called Chicago Food Inspections (https://www.kaggle.com/chicago/chicago-food-inspections).
-It is in a csv format and provides information such as violations, type of facility and location.
-We will augment this dataset with another dataset provided by the City of Chicago.
-This dataset (https://data.cityofchicago.org/Health-Human-Services/Per-Capita-Income/r6ad-wvtk) has information about per capita income for each of the communal areas.
-We believe we can use these two datasets combined to answer some of our research questions.
+We will use the provided data set called Chicago Food Inspections (https://www.kaggle.com/chicago/chicago-food-inspections).
+It is in a csv format and provides information such as violations, type of facility, and location.

 # A list of internal milestones up until project milestone 2
 * Clean up the dataset, dealing with incomplete data to deliver comprehensive dataset